University-of-Manitoba-Computer-Science/tools-n-techniques/topic03/topic-2.md

 You were given the address directly in this example, but how do you get addresses from web sites in general?

-* Sometimes you get told the address directly, just like in this example.
+* Sometimes you are told the address directly, just like in this example.
 * You may find a link to the file that you want on a web page.
 You can copy a link from a web page by right clicking on the link, then selecting (something similar to) "Copy link".